The Other Side of Midnight: Plot

 Noelle uses the war to her advantage.
 She hires a private investigator and learns of Larry and Catherine's marriage.
 She seduces two men, actor-singer Philippe Sorel and director Armand Gautier, and becomes a popular name in theater and film.
 At one point, she risks her plan to help Israel — the only man who has treated her with kindness — escape to Africa from the Nazis.
 She attracts the attention of Constantin "Costa" Demiris, a powerful Greek whose business extends to every industry in the world.
 She becomes his mistress and moves to his private villa.
 She learns that Larry is having a difficult time adjusting to a regular life and his aggressive pilot skills make him unsuited to a commercial airline setting, and convinces Demiris to hire him.
-Larry and Catherine move to Greece for his new job, and Noelle discovers that Larry does not even remember her.
-She treats him poorly as an employee, pushing him to angrily rape her when she emasculates him.
+Larry and Catherine move to Greece for his new job, whereupon Noelle discovers that Larry does not even remember her.
+She treats him poorly as an employee, pushing him to angrily rape her when she humiliates him.
 She gets excited and falls in love with him again.
 Larry cannot recall her claims of their past, but stays with her for her power.
-However, he becomes unsettled when his co-pilot and his other mistress, Helena — two people compromising his and Noelle's relationship — suddenly disappear.
-Noelle insists that Larry and Catherine, whose marriage is at its lowest point, divorce so they can be together.
-When Catherine constantly refuses and fails an attempted suicide, Noelle plots to kill her.
-Larry abandons her in a sea cave on their trip, but is forced to return for her when the coast guard notices him exiting alone.
-Catherine tries to tell the doctor about Larry's plot to kill her, but the doctor thinks she is hallucinating.
-Catherine wakes up in the middle of the night and overhears Larry and Noelle plotting her death and she escapes during a heavy thunderstorm.
+However, he becomes unsettled when his other mistress, Helena — compromising his and Noelle's relationship — is badly beaten and then suddenly disappears.
+Noelle insists that Larry and Catherine, whose marriage is malfunctional, divorce so they can be together.
+When Catherine constantly refuses and fails an attempted suicide, Noelle plots with Larry to kill her.
+Larry pretends to reconcile with Catherine and talks her into going with him on a trip.
+He tries to abandon her in a sea cave, but is forced to return for her when the coast guard notices him exiting alone.
+While being treated for shock and exposure upon rescue from the cave, Catherine tries to tell the doctor about Larry's plot to kill her, but the doctor thinks she is hallucinating.
+Catherine wakes up in the middle of the night and overhears Larry and Noelle plotting her death, so she escapes during a heavy thunderstorm.
 She goes into a boat, but falls overboard, apparently drowning.